Optimizing Fuel-Constrained UAV-UGV Routes for Large Scale Coverage: Bilevel Planning in Heterogeneous Multi-Agent Systems: EXPERIMENT DESIGN

 \section{EXPERIMENT DESIGN}

 The most stringent way of validating a framework is by hardware demonstration, but it often has limitations in terms of scope and variety.
-Therefore, simulation results are often utilized to assess method performance, while experiments are used to verify some of those outcomes.
-The validation of a surveillance planning framework through experiments is especially significant as it is a highly challenging problem to solve.
-We devised a small laboratory scale scenario to test the proposed framework methodology with just one UAV and UGV.
-In order to fully achieve autonomy during the experiment, each robot must be capable of independently locating, planning, and executing its desired route to each location without relying on external input.
-Our localization, planning, and control strategies are built on the hardware's sensing, processing, and communication capabilities.
-However, developing an appropriate experimental system poses various challenges as we need to consider the integration of software, hardware, and communication to accomplish the task.
-We have separately described the individual blocks of the hardware architecture (see figure \ref{Hardware}) as follows:
+We often supplement these with simulation results to evaluate method performance and corroborate specific findings.
+Testing a surveillance planning framework through experiments is notably critical due to the problem's complexity.
+We created a small-scale lab scenario involving one UAV and UGV to test our proposed framework.
+To achieve full autonomy, each robot should independently locate, plan, and execute its route without external input, using strategies built upon the hardware's sensing, processing, and communication features.
+The development of an effective experimental system is challenging, as it involves integrating software, hardware, and communication.
+The individual elements of the hardware architecture are detailed separately (see figure \ref{Hardware}) as follows :

-\begin {enumerate} \item \textbf{Hardware:} For our UAV, we chose the DJI Tello quadcopter due to its compact size and affordability.
-It is a small quadrotor measuring 9.8 x 9.2 x 4.1cm and weighing 80 g, including the battery (Li-Po, 1100mAh, 3.8V) and 3 inch propellers.
-The drone comes with a built-in flight controller that offers basic features such as flight stabilization and attitude regulation, translational velocity control, and simple trajectory execution.
-This flight controller is closed hardware and operated using a dedicated command protocol.
-However, a higher level of autonomy can be achieved by using an external ground-based computer that uses received telemetry and video feed to control the drone with the same communication protocol.

-For the UGV, we built a small raspberry-based omnidirectional car with a landing pad for charging the UAV.
-The UGV can be controlled by controlling its four wheels through the raspberry pi.
+1) \textbf{Hardware:} In our experiment, we selected the compact and affordable DJI Tello quadcopter as our UAV.
+This lightweight drone (80 g) features a closed hardware flight controller that allows basic functionality such as flight stabilization and simple trajectory execution.
+It can also achieve higher autonomy via an external ground-based computer using its telemetry and video feed.
+For our UGV, we designed a small, Raspberry Pi-controlled omnidirectional car equipped with a landing pad for recharging the UAV.
+The UGV's movements are managed by controlling its four wheels through the Raspberry Pi.

-\item \textbf{Control \& communication:} A wireless 2.4 GHz 802.11n WiFi connection was used to communicate with the drone.
+2) \textbf{Control \& communication:} A wireless 2.4 GHz 802.11n WiFi connection was used to communicate with the drone.
 The approach makes use of the official Tello SDK 2.0.
 The UDP port is used to send text messages to the drone programming interface.
 To create the application, we used the SDK and the low-level Python library DJItelloPy.
-Wireless 5 GHz Wifi communication was also established with the Raspberry Pi for controlling the UGV.
+Wireless wifi communication was also established with the Raspberry Pi for controlling the UGV.